Stewori/JyNI/readme.md

 PyByteArray in Jython uses a primitive byte[]-array as backend, we can't replace the backend by a subclass.
-Our most promising idea to solve the issue anyway, is to insert a custom implementation of SequenceIndexDelegate as delegator (PyByteArray is a subclass of PySequence and thus offers a delegator-field, which allows to customize the indexed access-behavior).
+Our most promising idea to solve the issue anyway, is to insert a custom implementation of SequenceIndexDelegate as delegator (PyByteArray is a subclass of PySequence and thus offers a delegator-field that allows to customize the indexed access-behavior).

 Builtins that don't provide access via macros can be wrapped.
 That means, the original CPython data structure is not used and not even allocated.
 All